PSLmodels/OG-Core/docs/book/content/theory/government.md

   ```

 where:
-  \begin{itemize}
-    \item $ny$ are the number of years over which average earnings are calculated
+  - $ny$ are the number of years over which average earnings are calculated
-    \item $Cy$ are the number of years of contributions.
+  - $Cy$ are the number of years of contributions.
 In our model, there is no exit from the labor force, so workers will contribute for $R$ years, but $Cy$ could be some number less than $R$ if there is a maximum number of years of contributions one can accrue under the DB system.
-    \item $\alpha_{DB}$ is the replacement rate per year of contribution.
+  - $\alpha_{DB}$ is the replacement rate per year of contribution.
-  \end{itemize}

   Given this pension system and the fact that there is only variation in labor supply along the intensive margin (so we don't need to consider changes in $Cy$), the partial derivatives from the household section are given by: